Children's Wisconsin

 Getting the Grant

 Research is the heart of academic medicine.
 But research cannot be done without funding.
-The Medical College of Wisconsin routinely ranks in the top 3% of total funding among organizations who receive funding from the National Institutes of Health.
+The Medical College of Wisconsin ranks in the Top 100 out of 20,000 research institutions in the nation.
 We want you to be part of that success.
-Thus, we are committed to providing grant-writing support, including semi-annual grant-writing retreats, where you can learn the latest about NIH grants, work on grant submissions and have the submission reviewed.
+Thus, we are committed to providing grant-writing support, including grant-writing retreats, where you can learn the latest about NIH grants, work on grant submissions and have the submission reviewed.

-- Craig Yabuki Mental Health Walk-In Clinic: Provides same-day care for children and teens experiencing urgent mental health issues as an alternative to traditional urgent care and emergency room services.
+- Mental Health Walk-In Clinics: Provide same-day care for children and teens experiencing urgent mental health issues as an alternative to traditional urgent care and emergency room services.

-- Project Ujima: This program works to stop the cycle of violent crimes through crisis intervention and case management; social and emotional support; youth development and mentoring; mental health and medical services.
+- Project Ujima: This program works to stop the cycle of violent crimes through crisis intervention and case management, social and emotional support, youth development and mentoring, and mental health and medical services.

 About Milwaukee

-Located in the southeast corner of Wisconsin nestled along Lake Michigan and just 90 miles north of Chicago, Milwaukee has all the advantages of a large, vibrant city but without the stress or cost.
-Milwaukee is the largest city in Wisconsin and has an urban/suburban vibe, youthful population and low cost of living, all of which contributed to U.S. News & World Report ranking it as the 75th best metro area to live in the United States in 2022.
-It’s the perfect-sized metro area, with 1.6 million residents, a bustling nightlife, award-winning restaurants, lakefront museums and a thriving music and arts scene.
-In 2021, the median price for a home in Milwaukee was $225,312, nearly 40 percent less than the national median home price, while the average cost of living is 12 percent below the national average.
+Located in the southeast corner of Wisconsin along Lake Michigan and just 90 miles north of Chicago, Milwaukee has all the advantages of a large, vibrant city but without the stress or cost.
+Milwaukee is the largest city in Wisconsin and has an urban/suburban vibe, youthful population and relatively low cost of living for a large metro area.
+The cost of living in Milwaukee is slightly below average for cities in the United States and is significantly lower than many major metropolitan areas in the country.
+Milwaukee is home to a bustling nightlife, award-winning restaurants, lakefront museums and a thriving music and arts scene.

 Nationally recognized public and private school systems in the Milwaukee region are committed to accelerating student achievement and building positive relationships.
-International Baccalaureate, Advanced Placement, dual language programs, and charter schools focused on science/technology, arts, and environmental sciences provide additional options for students with specialized interests.
-More than 68,000 students are enrolled each year in the more than two dozen public and private four-year schools serving the Milwaukee region.
+International Baccalaureate, Advanced Placement, dual language programs and charter schools focused on science/technology, arts and environmental sciences provide additional options for students with specialized interests.
 These include nationally recognized universities, colleges, technical schools and specialty schools, including the Medical College of Wisconsin, University of Wisconsin-Milwaukee, Marquette University, the Milwaukee School of Engineering and the Milwaukee Institute of Art & Design.

 Photos by VISIT Milwaukee